-We will do our best to install it if we can, but once we have reached the maximum time when it arrives, you will have to wait until the next available time.
+We will do our best to accommodate late arrivals, but once the maximum capacity for that time slot is reached, visitors may need to wait for the next available time slot.

-The shuttle bus runs between the Visiting Center and the Stones every few minutes.
-The National Trust also maintains a walkway to the ancient site that allows visitors to discover fascinating pre-historic monuments hidden in the area.
+The shuttle bus runs between the Visitor Center and the Stones every few minutes and visitors are welcome to use it to travel to and from the stone circle.
+The National Trust also maintains a walking path to the ancient site that allows visitors to discover other pre-historic monuments in the area.

-The tourist bus lasts about 5-10 minutes, and the buses run regularly throughout the day.
+The bus ride is approximately 5-10 minutes and buses run regularly throughout the day.

 A marked path will guide visitors from the Visitor Center to the Stone Circle via the National Trust’s open access point, passing by Bronze Age burial mounds.
 Interpretation panels are also placed along the way to provide information about the features encountered.
 A dedicated route from Stone Circle to the Visitor Center is available on the return trip.
 Visitors should be cautious and stay on the designated path, as the route is close to the Stonehenge tour bus route.
 The walk from the Visitor Center to Stone Circle and back is approximately 2.6 miles (4 km).
 Visitors are advised to dress appropriately for the weather, wear sturdy shoes, and bring water and sunscreen.